OutWooods/7-languages-prolog/learning-from-prolog.md

 It's a bit the same for the anki cards I'm using.
 They are facts that I do understand but don't fully get.
 But repeating them daily gives me time to focus on them, in different contexts.
 And it enables me to see different connections.

 The main thing I learn more and more as I code - is everything is essentially just words.
 You can manipulate change then, you can do what you want.
 YOu just need to know how.

+6. Ways to solve problems

+1. prolog and declarative code really encourages you to follow a different way of solving a problem to perscriptive. prolog is really about defining your problem, then really defining each and every rule and case.

+   This is quite similar to TDD really.
+Think about the rules, the edge cases, and then solve each one step at a time.

+IO - how languages are built
+Prolog - how to define and solve problems in code